 Paddy's Market Historic District

-Paddy's Market was originally established around 1885 by Irish and German immigrant pushcart peddlers who lined the avenue with their wares.
+Paddy's Market, a stretch of Ninth Avenue that was once one of the best-known pushcart markets in Manhattan, was originally established around 1885 by Irish and German immigrant peddlers who lined the avenue with their wares.
 The market was a central feature of the Hell's Kitchen neighborhood, supported and operated by those living in neighboring tenements, but also a destination within the greater New York City region.
 It lasted until 1938, when the city abolished the market in an effort to ease traffic congestion related to the newly constructed Lincoln Tunnel.
 In the decades after the market was closed, the name "Paddy's Market" came to refer to the stretch of international food stores and restaurants along Ninth Avenue in the area of the former market.
 Several legacy stores purveying food to the Clinton/Hell's Kitchen community remain to this day.

+The Historic District includes nine block fronts on either side of Ninth Avenue between West 35th and West 40th Streets and portions of surrounding blocks.
 The District boundaries are inclusive of the Ninth Avenue corridor, primarily on the east side of the Avenue but also on the west side, as well as the intact collection of extant tenements and other buildings on the side streets, which are associated with the history of Paddy's Market.
+The District includes nearly 80 buildings, most of them mid-to-late nineteenth-century pre-law or old-law tenements.
+In many cases, their storefronts remain intact, even as they continue to house food stores and restaurants.

 What is the National Register?